tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

 ```

 For more details see [here](http://manuals.bioinformatics.ucr.edu/home/programming-in-r#TOC-Building-R-Packages).
-Additional utilities for building R packages are provided by `devtools::create` and `usethis::create_package`.
-For
+Additional utilities for building R packages are provided by `devtools::create` and `usethis::create_package` functions.
-details see the *R Packages* online book by Hadley Wickham and Jenny Bryan [here](https://r-pkgs.org/package-structure-state.html#in-memory-package).
+For details see the *R Packages* online book by Hadley Wickham and Jenny Bryan [here](https://r-pkgs.org/package-structure-state.html#in-memory-package).

 ## Programming Exercises